fengshunZang/Udacity-Android-Basics-Nanodegree-Projects/README.md

 Description: This project contains no UI components, instead it focuses on  how to design and implement a simple database.

 #Project 10 Inventory App
+This is an app which can create, query, modify and delete information(including images from Gallery) of items.